TL;DR

 CEO & Co-Founder, Sola Security

 A self-proclaimed technophobe (we know, very believable), with over 20 years of security grit: from leading teams at AppsFlyer and LivePerson to co-founding Cider Security (acquired by Palo Alto Networks in 2022) and Sola.
-On a mission to redefine the cyber security industry.
+On a mission to redefine the cybersecurity industry.